18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/deployment-part-3-ml-infrastructure/index.md

 ![ml-system][ml-system]

 ML system design is the process of defining the **interface**, **algorithms**, **data**, **infrastructure**, and **hardware** for an ML system to satisfy specified requirements.
-When it comes to ML infrastructure, you might have heard about a bunch of keywords like microservices, lambda functions, load balancers, auto-scaling, serverless, etc. Indeed, ML infrastructure is complex.
-This post gives you a high-level overview of what ML infrastructure is and which components aggregate it.
+When it comes to ML infrastructure, you might have heard about many keywords like microservices, lambda functions, load balancers, auto-scaling, serverless, etc. Indeed, ML infrastructure is complex.
+This post gives you a high-level overview of ML infrastructure and which components aggregate it.

 <toc>

-In general, infrastructure is the set of fundamental facilities and systems that support the sustainable functionality of households and firms.
-ML infrastructure is the set of fundamental facilities that support the development and maintenance of ML systems.
+In general, infrastructure is the set of basic facilities and systems that support the sustainable functionality of households and firms.
+ML infrastructure is the set of basic facilities that support the development and maintenance of ML systems.
 Every company's infrastructure needs are different.
 For example, a simple ML app doesn't even need a dedicated ML infrastructure, the vast majority of apps at a reasonable scale just need a simple ML infrastructure, some apps from big tech companies need highly specialized infrastructure which supports millions of requests per hour.

-The ML infrastructure has four main layers including the storage and computes layer, resource management layer, ML platform layer, and development environment layer.
+The ML infrastructure has four primary layers, including the storage and computes layer, resource management layer, ML platform layer, and development environment layer.

 ![infra-layers][infra-layers]

 ## Storage and compute

 Storage is where data is collected and stored.
 Some examples are HDD, SSD, data lake, and data warehouse.
-Some services and platforms are very famous such as AWS S3, Redshift, Snowflake, BigQuery, etc. Most companies use storage provided by other companies (e.g. cloud).
+Some services and platforms are very famous such as AWS S3, Redshift, Snowflake, BigQuery, etc. Most companies use storage provided by other companies (e.g., cloud).
 Storage has become so cheap that most companies just store everything.

 Compute is the engine to execute our jobs.
 In short, they are CPU, GPU, memory, and cloud computing.
 When talking about computing, there are some aspects we should consider.